LukioTools/SIMPLEMIDI/README.md

 # SIMPLEMIDI for Arduino

 As the title says... simple MIDI library for Arduino.
-The library primarily supports MCU (Mackie Control Universal) protocol, but other protocolls may be rawdogged.
+The library primarily supports MCU (Mackie Control Universal) protocol, but other protocols may be rawdogged.

 ## Quick start